Loss iii installation, Custard Factory, (1998), part of Negate Nothing

 These pieces of my children’s clothing from 1986-1990 were hoarded along with diary entries.
 Then in 1998, diary entries were transcribed onto the clothing and preserved.
 Salt, latex and resins were used with different text media to preserve the items of clothing like documents.
 Latex made the clothing into a kind of parchment – a fitting metaphor – for the object as text.

-Like the past, many of the excerpts are illegible, blurred and buried by the latex.
+Many of the diary excerpts are illegible, blurred and buried by the latex.
 Uninterpretable, the past cannot be duly represented or captured, yet tenderness not nostalgia is strangely preserved.
 These works 16 years later, seem more beautiful than ever, and represent mother’s relationships with time, criticism, and selfhood.